Sammy at Welcome Center

 Your dependency status determines whether your parent's financial information needs to be included in your application and whether their finances will be considered when determining your financial aid eligibility.

-Yes, the California Dream Act (CADAA) allows undocumented and nonresident documented students who meet certain provisions to apply for and receive private scholarships funded through public universities, state administered financial aid, university grants, community college fee waivers, and cal grants.
+Yes, the California Dream Act (CADAA) allows undocumented and documented nonresident students who meet certain provisions to apply for and receive private scholarships funded through public universities, state administered financial aid, university grants, community college fee waivers, and Cal Grants.

 Undocumented students who live in California and meet the eligibility requirements of Assembly Bill (AB) 540 or AB 2000 are eligible to complete the CADAA application.